 - 1. The birth of a child; - 2.
-The placement of a child with the employee for adoption, foster care and to bond with the child. - A serious health condition of the employee that makes the employee unable to perform the essential functions of his or her positions;
+The placement of a child with the employee for adoption or foster care. - 3.
+To bond with a child (leave must be taken within 1 year of the child's birth or placement). - 4.
+A serious health condition of the employee that makes the employee unable to perform the essential functions of his or her positions;